sabi-31/My_Perfect_Arch-linux/README.md

 	cryptsetup luksKillSlot /dev/gpt-auto-root-luks \<keyslot-number>
 	```

 	Be careful not to remove all the keys as this might render your drive unlockable.
-(You can recover from such an accident if you hvae the Luks Header Backed up)
+(You can recover from such an accident if you have the Luks Header Backed up)

 3. Setup auto unlocking via TPM

-	We can setup our encrypted drive to be unlocked automatically by saving a key on the TPM chip (present in most modern PC's) and enrolling it into the luks header with the help of [Systemd-cryptenroll](https://wiki.archlinux.org/title/Systemd-cryptenroll).
+	We can enroll our TPM2 chip (present in most modern PC's) on the LUKS volume with the help of [Systemd-cryptenroll](https://wiki.archlinux.org/title/Systemd-cryptenroll) to have the TPM2 then automatically unlock the drive during boot.

-	This key can also be bound the PCR's on the TPM (basically they do some verifications on your system beforr allowing the key to be used.)
+	This unlocking mechanism also be bound the PCR's on the TPM (basically it checks some stuff like software version,etc. on the pc before unlocking.
+This is an additional security measure.).
+We can also add a pin to this.

 	Check TPM support on your PC using: